Will balanced hormones stop the monthly torture? Is this your cure for migraine headache?

 It is best to alternate between the soft skin areas:

-I wish I could say that all this experimenting and all this money was my cure for migraine headache, but it was not.
+I wish I could say that all this experimenting and all this money was my cure for migraine headache, but it wasn't.

 My migraines seem to hit when my estrogen goes up or down.
-Movement seems to trigger my migraines.
+So, any movement seems to trigger an attack.
 This is different for everyone.
-Some women will only have a migraine before their period.
+You might only have a migraine before your period.

 Here is what Dr. Dzugan says about estrogen and migraine:

-Progesterone levels also naturally rise and fall during a woman's monthly menstrual cycle.
+Progesterone levels also naturally rise and fall during your monthly menstrual cycle.

 Perimenopause, missing ovulation and menopause causes progesterone fluctuations.
 Oh dear, it sounds like we are doomed as women!

-Missing ovulation in any phase means that our body is producing lower levels of progesterone that contributes to imbalanced estrogens.
+Missing ovulation in any phase means that your body is producing lower levels of progesterone that contributes to imbalanced estrogens.

 Say that three times fast!